 1. Recruitment & job security

-~70% fof PRISMs declared tha they are employed on contracts tied to grants, rather than in permanent positions.
+More than 70% of PRISMs declared that they are employed on fixed-term/open-ended contracts tied to grants, rather than in permanent/underwritten positions.
 Here, we list some of the implications of such an employment culture on the institution and the individuals affected as described by PRISM network members and HR:

 - Minimum of 3-5 months recruitment lag time once a grant is awarded, even if a suitable candidate is found in the first round (assuming a 2 months recruitment process and 1-3 months’ notice period).

 - Redundancy costs (applicable after 24 months of employment).

 - HR and PS/academic Line Managers’ time invested in the lengthy end of Fixed Term contract or redundancy processes each time a contract comes to an end.